Skip to main content

 This logger takes an analytic event created by Eppo, assignment, and writes in to a table in the data warehouse (Snowflake, Databricks, BigQuery, or Redshift).
 You can read more on the Event Logging page.

 The code below illustrates an example implementation of a logging callback using Segment.
-You can provide any logging function, the only requirement is that the SDK receives a log_assignment function that write the Eppo-managed assignment event to your data warehouse.
+You can provide any logging function, the only requirement is that the SDK receives a log_assignment function that writes the Eppo-managed assignment event to your data warehouse.

 Here we define an implementation of the Eppo AssignmentLogger class containing a single function named log_assignment: